Strengthening Governance

 Corporate governance structure

-We believe that corporate governance is a system for achieving the sustainable improvement of corporate value.
-NICIGAS elected a corporate governance system of a company with an Audit Committee.
-This is because the Company believes that a system that allows each corporate auditor to exercise audit authority in a speedy manner is appropriate, considering the size of its business and the organizational structure of the company, while emphasizing a well-balanced control of its unique business model by both internal and external directors.
+NICIGAS believes that corporate governance is a system for achieving the sustainable improvement of corporate value.
+The Company elected a corporate governance system of a company with an Audit Committee.
+This is because we believe that a system that allows each corporate auditor to exercise audit authority in a speedy manner is appropriate, considering the size of its business and the organizational structure of the company, while emphasizing a well-balanced control of its unique business model by both internal and external directors.

 Corporate governance structure